SysKitTeam/docs-spconsultant/product-updates/spconsultant-release-note-8.md

 ## Features

 * **PS Module** and **SPDocKit Consultant Snapshot Wizard** - As already mentioned above, these are the two ways of creating a snapshot.
 There is no need to install or activate any product in your client’s environment anymore.
 For more information on how to create a snapshot, see [this article.](../how-to/create-snapshot.md)
-* The **new XLSX export** introduced to SPDocKit comes with built-in functionality to sort and filter data in each column!
+* The **new XLSX export** introduced to SPDocKit Consultant comes with built-in functionality to sort and filter data in each column!
 It is available on all reports, and compare results.
 The old export style is still available under a different name: Legacy Export as XLSX.
-* **SharePoint 2019 is supported!** SPDocKit has been tested on the latest SharePoint 2019 environments.
+* **SharePoint 2019 is supported!** SPDocKit Consultant has been tested on the latest SharePoint 2019 environments.
 All features are working flawlessly.
 Try it out yourself!

 ## Improvements